Kenworth W900: Background

 In 1956, Kenworth introduced the 900-series conventional-cab truck, replacing the 500-series introduced in 1939.
 As with its predecessor, the 900-series shared the chassis of the Kenworth cabover, replacing the "Bullnose" Kenworth COE with the Kenworth K100.
 As before, a side-opening "butterfly" hood was standard, but a forward tilting fiberglass hood became an option for the first time.

 In 1961, Kenworth introduced the W900 conventional as the replacement for the 900-series.
 As part of several major design changes, the cab was completely redesigned, raising the height of the cab roof and windows and mounting the two windshield panes together.
 To better allow for engine cooling, the radiator was widened slightly, with the tilting hood made standard.
 While the headlights remained fender-mounted, the housings were faired into the fenders.

 Model overview

-For 60 years, Kenworth produced three basic versions of the W900 model family.
-The "narrow-hood" W900 was produced from 1961 to 1966 and the "wide hood" W900A was produced from 1967 to 1982.
-From 1982 to 2020, Kenworth produced the W900B (later dropping the "B").
-Alongside the standard W900B, an extended-hood W900L was introduced in 1989.
-The sloped-hood W900S was introduced in 1987; the W900S is similar to the T800, except for its set-forward front axle.
+For over 60 years, Kenworth has produced three basic versions of the W900 model family, making it among the longest-lived automotive designs ever produced.

+The "narrow-hood" W900 was produced from 1961 to 1964; the "wide hood" W900A was produced from 1965 to September 1982.
+From late 1982 to the present day, the third-generation W900B has been produced (the "B" was later dropped).
+A heavy-duty W900S (sloped hood) was introduced in 1987; it is similar in appearance to the T800, except for its set-forward front axle and raised chassis.
+In 1990, the W900L (long-hood) was introduced, adding 10 inches of length to the hood.